0xcatalysis/catalysis-blog/data/blog/Announcing Catalysis Core_ the First Security Abstraction Layer (1).md

 **Catalysis Core** provides a powerful framework for building decentralized applications that can perform domain-specific computations while inheriting crypto-economic security through distributed consensus.
 It powers modular financial primitives, risk marketplaces, data oracles, and any service that benefits from verifiable execution.

+The **Core SDK** and **Lumos CLI** give developers the tools to build and deploy SSNs quickly and securely.
+The modular architecture makes it easy to customize different aspects of your SSN while leveraging the robust infrastructure for networking, consensus and blockchain integration.

-Check out the [core documentation](https://docs.catalysis.network/docs/catalysis-core/overview/) for more information.
+Check out the [Core SDK documentation](https://docs.catalysis.network/docs/catalysis-core/overview/) for more information.

 ## **What’s Next**